 Required Prior Knowledge Knowledge to be Explicitly Taught How Knowledge will be Built Upon Substantive Knowledge Conceptual Science: A plant is a living thing that grows in one place.
 A tree is a type of plant.
 (Y1 Aut1) Science: The basic parts of plant include leaves, flowers, roots, stem (or trunk).
-(Y1 Aut1) Science: There are four seasons: spring, summer, autumn and winter (Y1 Aut2) Science: The weather changes gradually as we move from season to season (Y1 Aut2) Food Sources: Fruits and vegetables come from plants (including trees).
+(Y1 Aut1) Food Sources: Fruits and vegetables come from plants (including trees).
 Fruits contain a plant's seeds.
-Vegetables are other parts of the plant.
+Vegetables are part of the plant.
 Food can come from farms, allotments and gardens.
 Fruits and vegetables are usually harvested in a particular season.
 Different foods are in season at different times of the year.
 Nutrition & Eating: We should eat 5 portions of fruit or vegetables each day.
-'Eating a rainbow' means to eat different types of fruits and vegetables, that might have lots of different colours.
+'Eating a rainbow' means to different types of fruits and vegetables, that might have lots of different colours.
 Fruits and vegetables both contain lots of good things for our bodies.
 Fruits contain more sugar, so we should eat less of them.
-Food Safety & Hygiene: Wash hands and tie hair back to stop the tiny living things on our hands getting onto the food and into our bodies.
+Food Safety & Hygiene: Store dairy products in the fridge.
+Wash hands and tie hair back to stop the tiny living things on our hands getting onto the food and into our bodies.
 Wear an apron to protect our clothes and stop the tiny living things on them getting into food and into our bodies.
 Food Sources: Foods come from a range of sources, including plants (fruits and vegetables) and animals (meat and dairy products).
 (Y2) Nutrition & Eating: Humans need to eat a healthy and balanced diet.
 This should include all the nutrients that we need, should be high in fruits and vegetables and low in fats, salt and sugars.
 (Y2) Food Safety & Hygiene: Tie hair back and wash hands after sneezing, coughing and going to the toilet to stop the tiny living things on our hands getting into our bodies.
-(Y2) Procedural Eating a range of fruits and vegetables.
-(EYFS) Prepare: • Wash and drain fruits. • Chop using the claw technique. • Chop a range of foods, including bananas, cucumber and prepared pears, pineapple, peppers and celery. • Peel bananas, satsumas.
+(Y2) Subst Procedural Eating a range of fruits and vegetables.
+(EYFS) Prepare: • Wash and drain fruits. • Chop using the claw technique. • Chop a range of foods, including bananas, grapes, strawberries, cucumber and prepared pears, pineapple, peppers and carrots. • Peel bananas, satsumas. • Measure dry foods and liquids using a teaspoon and tablespoon.
 Combine & Assemble: • Stir with wooden spoon. • Use fruit juice to prevent browning.
 Work in the Kitchen: • Follow simple recipes. • Wash up items by removing excess food, washing, rinsing and drying.
 Prepare: Chop a wider range of foods, using the bridge technique.
 (Y2) Combine & Assemble: Dress a salad using utensils.
 (Y2) Work in the Kitchen: Wash up items in the most appropriate order, starting with least dirty, and change washing up water as required.
 (Y4) ž Make food choices based on colour and quantity of sugar.
 Make food choices based on Y1 plus quantities of fat and salt and dietary requirements (vegans and vegetarians).
 (Y2)